Rugby league in France: Governing body

 Since 26 June 1991 the governing body for rugby league in France has been the Fédération Française de Rugby à XIII (i.e. formerly Ligue Française de Rugby à XIII then, Fédération Française de Jeu à XIII).
 The Federation is a founding member of and a full member of the Rugby League International Federation (i.e. IRLB Jan.
 1948) and of the Rugby League European Federation (i.e. May 2003).

 Competitions

 The French Rugby League Championship has been the major rugby league tournament for semi-professional clubs in France since the sport was introduced to the country in the 1930s.
-The championship is divided into several divisions; the top league being Elite One Championship, below that is the Elite Two Championship.
+The championship is divided into several divisions; the top league being Super XIII (known as Elite 1 until 2024), below that is the Elite 2 championship.
 There are several lower and regional divisions below them.
 The premier knock-out cup is the Lord Derby Cup and there is the Coupe Falcou for National Division One and Federal clubs.

 At its height, the French Championship maintained teams from the big cities of Paris, Marseille, Lyon, Bordeaux and Toulouse, as well as the passionate smaller rugby league towns of Carcassonne, Avignon, Lezignan, Albi, Villeneuve and Perpignan.